Sing (SING) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Sing Historical Price

-According to the latest data gathered on Sing live price page, the current price of Sing is 0.00386675USD.
-The circulating supply of Sing(SING) is 561.68K SING , giving it a market capitalization of $2.17K.
+According to the latest data gathered on Sing live price page, the current price of Sing is 0.00383958USD.
+The circulating supply of Sing(SING) is 561.68K SING , giving it a market capitalization of $2.16K.

 The Sing Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of SING based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.